mui/material-ui/docs/src/pages/components/slider/slider.md

 ## Slider with input field

-In this example an input allows a discrete value to be set.
+In this example, an input allows a discrete value to be set.

 {{"demo": "pages/components/slider/InputSlider.js"}}